Maetzi87/weather-chart-card/README.md

 The only change for now is that I added the ability to hide the UV-index, because it annoyed me.
 I don't know much about programming, I simply implemented the commit of headsoft_mikhail and it works for now.

-Credits to headsoft_mikhail.
-(You're welcome to tell me, how to make a link out of the name)
+Credits to headsoft_mikhail and of course to mlamberts78 (You're welcome to tell me, how to make a link out of the names)

 ![card with and without uv](https://github.com/Maetzi87/weather-chart-card/blob/master/examples/weather-chart-card%20with%20and%20without%20uv.PNG)